hugojosefson/chemical-example/packages/no-dependencies/README.md

-# chemical-example
+# chemical-example / no-dependencies

 This is an example of a client-side webapp, using only native [ESModules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 No build step.
+All source files run directly in the browser.

+This project has no external dependencies.

 ## How to use